Wenyuan Yinghua: Mulan and Wenyuan Yinghua

 When composing "Mulan," the directors changed the context of the animation to make the plot more dramatic.
 However, the core structure of the story stayed the same as it was originally composed by a Northern Dynasty poet and collected in Wenyuan Yinghua.
-The value conveyed by the act of a woman riding to war, conducting Jeanne d'Arc acts guiding soldiers to victory under all the opposition of her family is still heroic to this day.
-The act of defiance reminded people of the value of women's rights in the age dynasties.
-Thanks to Wenyuan Yinghua, this spirit can be passed on to future generations and eventually influence the world.

 Mulan acts as a messenger that penetrates all cultural barriers and biases.
-Although few know the source of the piece in the west, Chinese poems with Wenyuan Yinghua as an example prove that it contains vast amazing stories and lyrics that can still have meaning to modern-day people.
-They're yet to be explored and researched.
+Although few know the source of the piece in the west, Chinese poems with Wenyuan Yinghua as an example prove that it contains stories and lyrics that can still have meaning to modern-day people.
+They are yet to be fully explored and researched.

 Wenyuan Yinghua’s impact and legacy

 Wenyuan Yinghua, as collected literature of refined works, generated huge value for future Chinese writers and scholars.
 It brought convenience for later scholars to understand the writings and literature of that period.
 A lot of the later collection of poetry and songs, such as the Complete Tang Poems, also uses work from Wenyuan Yinghua.

 Scholars widely refer to the works when they try to compose an analysis or judgment of Song and Tang.
 Famous scholars like Zhu Xi and Fang Songqing quoted the pieces and left comments.
 Wenyuan Yinghua is also one of the sources of the Complete Library of the Four Treasuries composed in the Qing dynasty.

 Wenyuan Yinghua influences the circle of Han culture, namely countries such as Japan and Korea.
 Wenyuan Yinghua was spread to these countries through cultural exchange by the "Imperial embassy to China" (put wiki link).
 Copies of the original version of Wenyuan Yinghua are preserved in several Japanese monasteries today and act as valuable sources for Japanese scholars researching that part of history.